atooma/doc-resonance-sdk/docs/source/activity.rst

 Next Steps
 ---------------------------------------

-Activity recognition is crucial to be able to recognize and categorize the behaviour of the user and detect habits and hobbies.
-In the following months the detection system currently implemented will be perfectioned/improved by using not only the data provided by Google's API but also other sources of information like wearable devices and geografic locators.
-A feedback - and the subsequent machine larning  - system will also be developed to customize and perfection the algorithms for each user.
+Activity recognition is crucial to be able to recognize and categorize the behavior of the user and detect habits and hobbies.
+In the following months the detection system currently implemented will be perfectioned/improved by using not only the data provided by Google's API but also other sources of information like wearable devices and geographic locators.
+A feedback, and the subsequent machine learning system, will also be developed to customize and perfection the algorithms for each user.

 .. _activity-tracking-bib: